natidemis/BCJ-AI-API/README.md

 Run the file run.py to start the server (e.g. by writing ``python run.py`` in terminal).

 The pacakge NLTK should install itself with stopwords if it isn't already installed.
-If it doesn't install itself, write the following into a python console:
+If it doesn't install itself, either run `stopwords.py` or write the following into a python console:

 ```
 >>> import nltk